punekarshailesh/automatic-scholarship-calculation-system/README.md

 # Automatic_scholarship_calculation_system
-Automatic Scholarship Calculation System - DBMS Semester-5 Project How to Run the application ?
+Automatic Scholarship Calculation System - DBMS Semester-5 Project

+How to run the application ?
 1. Move all html files into a folder named 'templates' inside the parent directory.
 2. Move the init_db.py , schema.sql and database.db into a folder named 'database' inside the parent directory.
 3. To initialize the Database run init_db.py.